TheKikGen/MPC-LiveXplore-bootstrap/README.md

 ## Creating your own module

-Copy paste an existing module example (for example the arp_overlay) to create your own.
+Copy paste an existing module (for example the arp_overlay) to create your own.

-The module name must have a directory at tkgl_bootstrap_[ProjectData]/modules/mod_(your module name).
+The module name must have a directory at tkgl_bootstrap_[ProjectData]/modules/mod_your-module-name.

-Within the module directory, the start script must be named tkgl_mod_<your module name>.sh.
+Within the module directory, the start script must be named tkgl_mod_your-module-name.sh.

 Your module must be then added to the $DOER variable in the tkgl_bootstrap script.

 If your MPC is stuck, remove the sdcard and reboot.
-You will find a log in the tkgl_bootstrap/logs.
+You will find a log in the tkgl_bootstrap_[ProjectData]/logs.

 ## Availables modules